EPgg92/semeval2014task9/README.md

 ### Perceptron

-From the training set I implement a perceptron
+From the training set I implement a perceptron from scratch.

 ### Improvement: Average Perceptron & Actif learning